James Chisholm (rugby union)

 James Robert Chisholm (born 11 August 1995) is an English professional rugby union player, currently playing for Harlequins in the Gallagher Premiership.
-His primary position is Number Eight, but he can also play at flanker.
+His primary position is Number Eight, but he can also play at flanker and Lock.

 Background

 Chisholm, youngest of the three Chisholm brothers (Ali, Ross who is also a professional rugby player), was born in Haywards Heath, Sussex, to Peter and Sue Chisholm.
 He took up the game with Haywards Heath RFC.
 Chisholm was educated in London Meed Primary School and Warden Park.
 He later attended sixth-form at Brighton College and captained the school's 1st XV.

 Outside of rugby, Chisholm is also the former Sussex Under 18 high jump champion.